 Amounts are entered directly into boxes.
 You must always enter leading zeros and check you are entering the amount accurately.
-In the example below, the amount is £10.
+In all cases you will have some combination of a 'don't know', 'refused', 'nothing' or 'same as now' codes.